Ann Lee (illustrator)

 Ann Lee (1753 – 1790) was a British botanical illustrator who also illustrated birds and insects.

+Life

-Her father was James Lee, a Scottish nurseryman trading in Hammersmith, London, but is described in one source as "Botanist John Lee".
-Ann was a pupil of artist and illustrator Sydney Parkinson (1745-1771) until his early death at sea in the employment of Joseph Banks, and in Parkinson's will he left "whatever utensils that are useful in painting or drawing to Mr. Lee’s daughter, my scholar."
+Lee was the youngest daughter of James Lee, a Scottish nurseryman trading in Hammersmith, London, who is described in one source as "the botanist John Lee".
+She was a pupil of artist and illustrator Sydney Parkinson (1745-1771) until his early death at sea in the employment of Joseph Banks.
+In Parkinson's will he left "whatever utensils that are useful in painting or drawing to Mr. Lee's daughter, my scholar."
 In 2012 these "utensils" were reported to be in the collection of the National Library of Australia.

+Her father was in correspondence with Carl Linnaeus during the 1770s and he would send his daughter's drawings to him to illustrate a point.
+He offered to send some of her work to him on loan or to view because of its value.

+Lee was commissioned by John Fothergill to draw plants from his garden and insects and shells from his museum.
+After Fothergill's death his collection, including Lee's drawings, was sold to Catherine the Great.
+Lee made copies of her drawings before they were sent to St Petersburg.

+Death and legacy

+Lee pre-deceased her father.
+She was buried in Hammersmith in 1790 aged 37.